Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Summary of Contents and Background

-In a variety of cases, we will be able refine Theorem~\ref{thm:main} and deduce that the square of the logarithm of a suitable Heegner point agrees with the logarithm of the Beilinson-Kato class $\BK_1$ up to an explicit non-zero algebraic factor.
-This will justify some of the hypothetical conclusions in \cite[\S3.3.3]{pr93grenoble}.
-We record here the following three results (in the cases when $E$ has good supersingular or bad non-split multiplicative reduction at $p$) that we are able to prove.
-For a detailed discussion\footnote{We are grateful to F. Castella whose inquiry regarding this point lead us to the detailed discussion in the current version.} and proofs, we refer the reader to Section~\ref{sec:heegner}. \begin{thm} Suppose that $E$ has good supersingular reduction at $p$ and verifies the hypotheses of Theorem~\ref{thm:main}, as well as that its conductor $N$ is square-free.
+In a variety of cases, we will be able refine Theorem~\ref{thm:main} and deduce that the square of the logarithm of a suitable Heegner point agrees with the logarithm of the Beilinson-Kato class $\BK_1$ up to an explicit non-zero algebraic factor and verify some of the hypothetical conclusions in \cite[\S3.3.3]{pr93grenoble}\footnote{Given Theorem~\ref{thm:main} and Kobayashi's $p$-adic Gross-Zagier formula, Perrin-Riou's article seems to contain an unconditional proof of Corollaries~\ref{cor:introsupersingularPRenhanced} and \ref{cor:introRubinsformula}.
+After an e-mail exchange with F. Castella, we came to believe that it would be useful to provide a somewhat detailed discussion on these results (which benefits from the recent developments in the theory of triangulordinary Selmer groups).
+We are grateful to F. Castella for his inquiry regarding this point.}.
+We record here the following three results in the cases when $E$ has good supersingular or bad non-split multiplicative reduction at $p$ (see Remark~\ref{rem:goodordcase} below for the developments concerning the good ordinary case).
+For a detailed discussion and proofs, we refer the reader to Section~\ref{sec:heegner}. \begin{cor}[Perrin-Riou] Suppose that $E$ has good supersingular reduction at $p$ and verifies the hypotheses of Theorem~\ref{thm:main}, as well as that its conductor $N$ is square-free.
 Then,

+for a suitably chosen Heegner point $P \in E(\QQ)$, where $\log_E$ stands for the coordinate of the Bloch-Kato logarithm associated to $E$ with respect to a suitably normalized N\'eron differential on $E$ and $C(E)\in \QQ^\times$ is given in (\ref{eqn:GZ}). \end{cor} This is Theorem~\ref{thm:mainsupersingularexplicit} below.
+Its proof that we present here follows the general view point that the works \cite{benoisheights, benoiscomplex, benoisbuyukboduk} offer on the theory of heights on triangulordinary Selmer groups, which in a certain (perhaps very subjective) sense of the word simplifies the discussion in \cite[\S4]{prGZ} and \cite[\S3.3.3]{pr93grenoble}. \begin{rem} The treatment of the good ordinary case with the strategy outlined here requires a $p$-adic Gross-Zagier formula at critical slope.
+After recent developments (that we shall outline below), this formulae is now within our reach and it is the subject of our forthcoming joint work with R. Pollack and S. Sasaki~\cite{BPS-CriticalGZ}.